874bowen/herbeauty/README.md

 Serverless is a development model in the cloud that enables developers to create and run applications without the need for server management.
 These are servers but they are just abstracted away from the developer.

-In this article, we are going to use [Xata](https://xata.io/) as serverless database, think of Xata as a platform where we can create and access the database inside our application through API endpoints.
+In this article, we are going to use [Xata](https://xata.io/) as a serverless database, think of Xata as a platform where we can create and access the database inside our application through API endpoints.

 ## The need for image management

 Traditionally, we manage our images and media directly from our project.
 This restricts the way we can serve and transform our media.
-By transformations we mean basic things like cropping and resizing to advanced layering and text additions.
+By transformations we mean basic things like cropping, resizing to advanced layering and text additions.

 [Cloudinary](https://cloudinary.com/) is a tool we are going to use to manage the images for our application.